-Password managers like LastPass are designed for security, with the added benefit that users must remember only one password — the master password to their account.
+Password managers are designed for security, with the added benefit that users must remember only one password — the master password to their account.
 All the other passwords in your online life — to bank accounts, photos, email, Facebook and that online "h0tl0vinmama" dating profile — are changed into something much harder to crack and stored in the service's vault.
-(Master passwords and the information in user's vaults were not compromised in the LastPass incident, the company says.)

 In these systems, all passwords are sent through numerous mathematical algorithms that scramble and encrypt them.
-According to this Macworld article, when you type in a password, services like LastPass don't check it against a password stored someplace in cyberspace.
+According to this Macworld article, when you type in a password, a password manager service doesn't check it against a password stored someplace in cyberspace.
 Instead, they "hash" it up with a proprietary algorithm, come up with something else entirely and check that against the first time you signed on, when that same algorithm was run on the password.
 If, after all that hashing, they match, you're good to go.

-Most services have other layers of security — some, several layers — that make cracking passwords and getting sensitive information extremely difficult.
+Most services have additional layers of security that make cracking passwords and getting sensitive information extremely difficult.
 Still, critics point out that hunting down passwords and bowling past security is what hackers do.
 They live for it.

-And, they say, anything that is stored in the cloud — anything — is a target.
+And, they say, anything that's stored in the cloud — anything — is a target.